 To facilitate service and maintenance, 2 shut-off valves and 1 differential pressure bypass valve are provided.
 Mount the shut-off valves on the space heating water inlet and space heating water outlet.
-To ensure the minimum flow rate (and prevent overpressure), install the differential pressure bypass valve on the space heating
+To ensure the minimum flow rate (and prevent overpressure), install the differential pressure bypass valve on the space heating water outlet.

-- Install the shut-off valves on the space heating water pipes. - Screw the indoor unit nuts on the shut-off valve. - Connect the domestic hot water IN and OUT pipes to the indoor unit.
-It is obligatory to use the accessory G3 kit EKUHWG3D to comply with UK legislation.
-See "5.4.2 To connect the water piping for domestic hot water" [> 14].
+- Install the shut-off valves on the space heating water pipes. - Screw the indoor unit nuts on the shut-off valve. - 3 Connect the domestic hot water in and out pipes to the indoor unit.

-- Space heating/cooling Water IN (screw connection, 1") - a2 Space heating/cooling - Water OUT (screw connection, - DHW Cold water IN (screw connection, 3/4") - b2 DHW - Hot water OUT (screw connection, 3/4")
+- Space heating/cooling Water IN (screw connection, 1") - a2 Space heating/cooling - Water OUT (screw connection, - DHW Cold water IN (screw connection, 3/4") - b2 DHW - Hot water OUT (screw connection, 3/4") - Install the following components (field supply) on the cold water inlet of the DHW tank: